Marinabsanz/HashTrack/README.md

 ---Now, yo are ready to explore the APP

-As you can see in the picture,
-You can see differents twits who contains the hastag that you choose
+You can see differents twits who contains the hastag that you choose!!

-Yo can manage it using the botton: Manage rules and adding a new one!!
+Yo can manage it using the botton: Manage rules and adding a new one!
+ So...let's try!
+!